kevinyswong/kevinyswong.github.io/index.md

   <br>

-  When the immigrants of the early twentieth century America and their descendants accumulated wealth, set up their own institutions, acquired renown, exerted their presence, did they not alter the country's populace and culture as they immersed themselves in it?
+  When the immigrants in early twentieth century America and their descendants accumulated wealth, set up their own institutions, acquired renown, exerted their presence, did they not alter the country's populace and culture as they immersed themselves in it?
 Technology, material substance, norms, and